makeplans/changelog/readme.md

 # MakePlans Changelog

+2022-12-28

+* For easier creation of many resources you can now clone an existing resource.
+Please note that provided services are not included in the clone.

+2022-12-27

+* Add custom sender SMS id (paid addon).

 2022-10-24

 * Support for custom display of events in the calendar.
 Use Liquid to add the information you want for an event shown in the calendar.